Alcoholism Support Groups for Women in Recovery

 Becoming involved in a gender-specific support group can bolster one’s recovery and increase the effectiveness of empirically validated alcohol use disorder recovery programs.
 These programs include the overall components of physician-assisted withdrawal management (medical detox), psychotherapy for alcohol use disorders, medical management, complementary and alternative therapies, etc. However, again, alcohol use disorder treatment is not the same for everyone.
 Some women may find that they prefer to attend gender-specific support groups for women, have a woman therapist, attend psychotherapy groups for alcohol use disorders and other mental health problems that consist only of female members, etc. Other women may not be inclined to participate in gender-specific support groups.
 In either of these cases, the preferences of these individuals should be respected.

-- In many areas, Alcoholics Anonymous offers gender-specific meetings, particularly AA meetings for women.
+Alcoholics Anonymous (AA) is a support group where you can come together in a safe environment and share experiences throughout the recovery process with others who understand the struggles of alcoholism.
 AA has long recognized that women have specific issues to address in recovery from an alcohol use disorder, and it has been very open to promoting gender-specific AA meetings.
-Specifics about such meetings in various areas can be found on AA’s site.
+Specifics about such AA women’s meetings in various areas can be found on AA’s site.

 In addition, in specific locations, other support groups may offer gender-specific services, including non-12-Step alternatives like SMART Recovery or Moderation Management.
 Contact these groups to see if these programs are offered in one’s area, or if it’s possible to start a female-only program in one’s area.

+It is strongly advised for women seek alcohol addiction treatment first as it allows therapists to help find the root cause of their alcohol abuse.
 The use of a gender-specific support group for women can greatly enhance an individual’s overall recovery program, help to reduce dropouts in treatment, and even help certain individuals avoid issues with relapse.
 Because women often experience issues associated with alcohol use disorders quite differently than men do, it is important that the special considerations associated with women who have alcohol use disorders be addressed in treatment.
-One of the most effective ways to do this, and to get women to open up and share their experiences, is to ensure they are able to attend support groups that cater to their special needs.
-Women-only support groups are viable options to meet this goal.